-After 5 years in development, the Cambridge, Massachusetts based company Superpedestrian is ready to ship it’s scooter for rental only.
-The company took matters into its own hands and developed a proof-of-concept e-scooter to show how its software could reduce, or even eliminate most maintenance issues.
+After five years in development, the Cambridge, Massachusetts-based company Superpedestrian is ready to ship its scooter for rental only.
+The company took matters into its own hands and developed a proof-of-concept e-scooter to show how its software could reduce or even eliminate most maintenance issues.

 For a good introduction into the current state of e-scooter management.
 Consider this recent Sifted interview with Bolt CEO Markus Villig.
 Villig, whose Estonian ride-sharing and food delivery company will be making its way to the U.S. soon.
 Revealed that his e-scooters last for only about five months and aren’t profitable — a dilemma that’s all too familiar to most other scooter operators.

 It’s precisely those issues that Superpedestrian hopes to solve.
 To that end, the company trained its e-scooter AI to detect failures and predict when something’s likely to go wrong.
 Sensors laid throughout the e-scooter allow it to monitor and instantly report any potential issues with the batteries, motor, brakes, or wheels.
 If, say, an e-scooter detects water or cooling problems in its battery.
 It’ll disconnect itself and flag the system for a check-up.
 A technician can then go to the scooter and decide if a more intensive repair is needed, or if a simple battery swap will do.

 Thanks to its self-diagnostic software, Superpedestrian expects its e-scooters to last for more than 2,500 rides each.
 Which is currently way more than any of the current crop littering our streets.
 And with a bigger, longer-lasting battery rated for up to 60 miles of riding.
 These e-scooters only need a charge once every three to seven days instead of daily.